Nancy Hopkins (scientist)

-Nancy Hopkins, an American molecular biologist, (' Doe, born June 16, 1943) is the Amgen, Inc. Professor of Biology at the Massachusetts Institute of Technology.
+Nancy Hopkins (' Doe, born June 16, 1943) is an American molecular biologist, currently the Amgen, Inc. Professor of Biology at the Massachusetts Institute of Technology.
 She is a member of the National Academy of Sciences, the Institute of Medicine of the National Academy, and the American Academy of Arts and Sciences.
 She is known for her research identifying genes required for zebrafish development, and for her earlier research on gene expression in the bacterial virus lambda, and on mouse RNA tumor viruses.
 She is also known for her work promoting equality of opportunity for women scientists in academia.

 Early life and education

 Nancy Doe Hopkins was born in 1943 in New York City.
 Hopkins had many relatives involved in the fields of engineering and science.

 Hopkins received her BA from Radcliffe College in 1964, and earned her PhD from the Department of Molecular Biology and Biochemistry at Harvard University in 1971, where she worked with Professor Mark Ptashne.
 With Ptashne she identified the operator sites on DNA to which the lambda repressor binds to control early gene expression and hence the viral life cycle.
 As a postdoctoral fellow of Nobel Laureate James D. Watson and Robert Pollack at the Cold Spring Harbor Lab she worked on DNA tumor viruses and cell biology, discovering that cells whose nucleus had been removed were able to re-establish normal morphology.